trishdcz/trishdcz-portfolio/README.md

 2023 — Present
 Expected 2027

-Capstone project:
+**Capstone Project:**

-> A Web-Based Event Booking and Operations Management System for VRM Events and Management
+*A Web-Based Event Booking and Operations Management System for VRM Events and Management*

 **Bachelor of Arts in Economics**
 Ligao Community College